Entry-header image

 What is chanting and why is it important

-The purpose of chanting is to raise the mind and soul of the practitioner into a higher state of consciousness and to establish direct contact with the divine energy and Krishna himself.
-The vibration of sounds and the intention associated to them help to clear the mind from negative thoughts and emotions, thus promoting inner peace, clarity, and the uplifting of the mind.
-Chanting is one of the most important ways of expressing devotion and faith to the Godhead, which strengthens the faith and commitment of the believer.
+The purpose of chanting is to elevate the practitioner’s mind and soul to a higher state of consciousness and to establish a direct connection with the divine energy and Krishna Himself.
+The vibrations of the sounds and the intention associated with them help to clear the mind of negative thoughts and emotions, promoting inner peace, clarity and upliftment of the mind.
+Mantra chanting is one of the most important ways of expressing devotion and faith in the Divine, strengthening the believer’s faith and commitment.

 The technique of japa (personal chanting)

-The japa is a personal practice of repeating the mantra in silence or quietly, usually with the help of a mala, a garland of prayer beads.
-The mala consists of 108 beads, and each repetition of the mantra is performed on one of them.
-The practitioner goes round from one of the beads until he returns to the beginning.
-During chanting, the practitioner focuses entirely on the words and meaning of the mantra, avoiding disturbing thoughts.
-It is performed daily at regular intervals, preferably at the same time and place.
+A japa (pronounced japa) is a personal practice of repeating the mantra, performed in silence or in a low voice, usually with the help of a mala, or mantra chanting garland.
+The mala consists of 108 beads, and each repetition of the mantra is performed on one bead.
+The practitioner moves in a circle starting from one bead until he or she returns to the beginning.
+During the mantra, the practitioner concentrates fully on the words and meaning of the mantra, avoiding distracting thoughts.
+He does the mantra at regular intervals, daily, preferably at the same time and place.

 The importance of kirtan (communal chanting)

-Kirtan is a communal form of chanting, where believers sing the mantra as a group, often accompanied by musical instruments.
-Kirtan brings believers together, strengthening community bonds and the spiritual experience.
-The dynamics and energy of communal singing enhance the enthusiasm of the participants and deepen the experience of chanting.
-Kirtan helps individuals raise their spiritual vibration and get into a higher state of consciousness that brings them closer to the divine presence.
+The kirtan is a communal form of mantra chanting, where believers chant the mantra in groups, often accompanied by an instrument.
+Kirtan brings believers together, strengthening community bonds and a shared spiritual experience.
+The dynamism and energy of communal chanting enhances the enthusiasm of participants and deepens the experience of mantra singing.
+Kirtan helps individuals raise their spiritual vibration and enter a higher state of consciousness that brings them closer to the divine presence.

 3. THE SPIRITUAL AND PSYCHOLOGICAL EFFECTS OF THE MANTRA

-The regular practice of Hare Krishna mantra has significant effects not only from a spiritual but also from a psychological point of view.
-Chanting and repeating the mantra affects the practitioner’s life in many ways, promoting inner peace, emotional stability, and achieving a higher state of consciousness.
+Regular practice of the Hare Krishna mantra has significant effects not only spiritually but also psychologically.
+Chanting and repeating the mantra influences the practitioner’s life in many ways, promoting inner peace, emotional stability and the attainment of a higher state of consciousness.

 The effect of mantra on consciousness and soul

-Regular repetition of the mantra helps to clear the mind from negative thoughts and emotions.
-Singing the names of God will drive away anxiety, fear, and depression, bringing peace and tranquility to us.
+Repeating the mantra regularly helps to clear the mind of negative thoughts and emotions.
+Chanting the Names of God drives away anxiety, fear and depression, bringing peace and calm instead.

-It is a tool that enables the practitioner to get in direct contact with Krishna.
-This connection can bring deep spiritual experiences and help the soul find divine love and joy.
+A tool that allows the practitioner to have direct contact with Krishna.
+This contact can bring deep spiritual experiences and help the soul to find divine love and joy.

 Chanting and repeating the mantra supports the self-realization process of us individuals, helping to understand our own spiritual nature.